-Learn more from our stem cell therapy clinic, and look into regenerative medicine for your future medical treatments!
+Learn more from our stem cell therapy office in Charlotte, and look into regenerative medicine for your future medical treatments!
 This promising medical development has given countless patients the relief they’ve long been searching for.
 Contact us to get started.

 The Risks of Surgery

 An estimated one million people end up being hospitalized due to bone fractures.
 One of the most common responses to fractures has been surgery.
 Surgery proves to be effective in treating fractures, but not without risks.